n3rada/mssqlclient-ng/README.md

 </p>

 > [!TIP]
-> If you have only access through your implant/beacon, use [MSSQLand](https://github.com/n3rada/MSSQLand) the `C#` version built with assembly execution in mind.
+> If you have only access to a MS SQL instance through your implant/beacon, use [MSSQLand](https://github.com/n3rada/MSSQLand) the `C#` version built with assembly execution in mind.

 ## 📦 Installation